 What is social prescribing at Bath?

-Social prescribing offers a non-medical alternative, or additional, way for you to support your health and wellbeing.
-Our social prescribing programme connects students to activities that help improve your wellbeing, reduce social isolation, learn a new skill and hopefully have fun.
+Our social prescribing programme connects students to groups that help to improve their wellbeing, reduce social isolation, enjoy a new - or old - hobby and hopefully have fun.
 You can choose from our art, yoga, exercise and nature-based courses.
 Everything is free and no experience is needed.

 How can social prescribing help?